rozum-robotics/Rozum-Servo-Drives-API/c/README.md

         make clean; make

-    Two files `build/libservo_api.so` and `build/libservo_api.a` should be created
+    Two files should be created: `build/libservo_api.so` and `build/libservo_api.a`.

-4. Building documentation
+4. Building the documentation

     Run:

         doxygen

-    `html` folder should be created.
-Open html/index.html in a browser to view documentation.
+    The `html` folder should be created.
+Open html/index.html in a browser to view the documentation.

-5. Running tutorial
+5. Running a tutorial

     Go to the tutorial folder:

         cd tutorial

     Open and edit `tutorial.h`.
-Replace `TUTORIAL_DEVICE` value with your device
+Replace the `TUTORIAL_DEVICE` value with your device:

-        name (`/dev/ttyACM0`, for example).
+        name (e.g.,`/dev/ttyACM0`)

     Run: